 In sum, § 49-7 punishes only spoken words.
 It can therefore withstand appellant's attack upon its facial constitutionality only if, as authoritatively construed by the Louisiana Supreme Court, it is not susceptible of application to speech, although vulgar or offensive, that is protected by the First and Fourteenth Amendments.
 Cohen

 337 U. S. 1, 4-5 (1949); Gooding

 at 520.
 Since § 49-7, as construed by the Louisiana Supreme Court, is susceptible of application to protected speech, the section is constitutionally overbroad and therefore is facially invalid.

 In mid-1990, a white juvenile in St. Paul was arrested for burning a cross inside the fenced yard of a black family.
-The juvenile was charged with violating St. Paul's Bias-Motivated Crime Ordinance, which prohibited the placement of any symbol on public or private party that aroused anger in others on the basis of race, color, creed, religion, or gender.
+The juvenile was charged with violating St. Paul's Bias-Motivated Crime Ordinance, which prohibited the placement of any symbol on public or private property that aroused anger in others on the basis of race, color, creed, religion, or gender.
 The juvenile moved to dismiss this charge, claiming that it was overbroad and impermissibly content-based under the First Amendment.
 The trial court granted this motion.
-The Minnesota Supreme Court reversed, holding that the ordinance prohibited only "fighting words," which, since the United States Supreme Court's decision in Chaplinsky v.
-New Hampshire, 315 U.S. 568 (1942), had been deemed unworthy of any First Amendment protection.
+The Minnesota Supreme Court reversed, holding that the ordinance prohibited only “fighting words,” which, since the United States Supreme Court’s decision in Chaplinsky v.
+New Hampshire (1942), had been deemed unworthy of any First Amendment protection.